Cetis/intelligent-campus/udd/booking.md

 ## NAME
 ### Description
-A human-readable name for the event
+A human-readable name for the booking

 ### Purpose
 For display purposes